ansible/awx/docs/docsite/rst/userguide/overview.rst

 .. index::
    pair: features; backup and restore

-The ability to backup and restore your system(s) has been integrated into the |aap| setup playbook, making it easy for you to backup and replicate your instance as needed.
+The ability to backup and restore your system(s) has been integrated into the AWX setup playbook, making it easy for you to backup and replicate your instance as needed.

 Ansible Galaxy Integration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~